DwayneDibley/ElixirWx/README.md

 # ElixirWx
-An Elixir interface to WxWindows
+A test suite for an Elixir interface to WxWindows
 ----